-- When an Ind AS specifically applies to a transaction, other event or condition, the accounting policy or policies applied to that item shall be determined by applying the Ind AS. - Ind ASs set out accounting policies that result in financial statements containing relevant and reliable information about the transactions, other events and conditions to which they apply.
+- 7 When an Ind AS specifically applies to a transaction, other event or condition, the accounting policy or policies applied to that item shall be determined by applying the Ind AS. - 8 Ind ASs set out accounting policies that result in financial statements containing relevant and reliable information about the transactions, other events and conditions to which they apply.
 Those policies need not be applied when the effect of applying them is immaterial.
-However, it is inappropriate to make, or leave uncorrected, immaterial departures from Ind ASs to achieve a particular presentation of an entity's financial position, financial performance or cash flows. - Ind ASs are accompanied by guidance that is integral part of Ind AS to assist entities in applying their requirements.
-Such guidance is mandatory. - In the absence of an Ind AS that specifically applies to a transaction, other event or condition, management shall use its judgement in developing and applying an accounting policy that results in information that is: - (a) relevant to the economic decision-making needs of users; and - (b) reliable, in that the financial statements: - (i) represent faithfully the financial position, financial performance and cash flows of the entity;
+However, it is inappropriate to make, or leave uncorrected, immaterial departures from Ind ASs to achieve a particular presentation of an entity's financial position, financial performance or cash flows. - 9 Ind ASs are accompanied by guidance to assist entities in applying their requirements.
+All such guidance states whether it is an integral part of Ind ASs.
+Guidance that is an integral part of the Ind ASs is mandatory.
+Guidance that is not an integral part of the Ind ASs does not contain requirements for financial statements.

+10 In the absence of an Ind AS that specifically applies to a transaction, other event or condition, management shall use its judgement in developing and applying an accounting policy that results in information that is:

+relevant to the economic decision-making needs of users; and

+reliable, in that the financial statements:

-- (ii) reflect the economic substance of transactions, other events and conditions, and not merely the legal form; - (iii) are neutral, ie free from bias; - (iv) are prudent; and - (v) are complete in all material respects. - In making the judgement described in paragraph 10, management shall refer to, and consider the applicability of, the following sources in descending order: - (a) the requirements in Ind ASs dealing with similar and related issues; and - (b) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses in the Framework. - In making the judgement described in paragraph 10, management may also first consider the most recent pronouncements of International Accounting Standards Board and in absence thereof those of the other standard-setting bodies that use a similar conceptual framework to develop accounting standards, other accounting literature and accepted industry practices, to the extent that these do not conflict with the sources in paragraph 11.
+- (i) represent faithfully the financial position, financial performance and cash flows of the entity; - (ii) reflect the economic substance of transactions, other events and conditions, and not merely the legal form; - (iii) are neutral, ie free from bias; - (iv) are prudent; and - (v) are complete in all material respects. - 11 In making the judgement described in paragraph 10, management shall refer to, and consider the applicability of, the following sources in descending order: - (a) the requirements in Ind ASs dealing with similar and related issues; and - (b) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses in the Framework. - 12 In making the judgement described in paragraph 10, management may also first consider the most recent pronouncements of International Accounting Standards Board and in absence thereof those of the other standardsetting bodies that use a similar conceptual framework to develop accounting standards, other accounting literature and accepted industry practices, to the extent that these do not conflict with the sources in paragraph 11.